archiemartini/bank-tech-test/README.md

 My process led me to 3 classes all in all.
 And the program seems pretty clean Some things I'm dubious about include:
 - Should my statement printing be done on the main bank class?
 - Could my getDate() be elsewhere?
 In another class even?
-- I think that the date, though you can enter it in whatever way you want
+- I think that the date, though you can enter it in whatever way you want, is limited to the d/m/yyyy format whenever it is called upon as default, unlike what you see in the acceptance criteria, hopefully not an issue.

+My process was enjoyable.
+Everything happened sequentially, including a last minute refactor to create a DateClass class.
+My doubles/mocking/stubbing with Javascript needs work.
+And I definitely need to remind myselfnot to rush ahead with TDD.